-Protect your room or apartment:
+Protect your dorm room:

 - Lock your door even if you are only going out for a short time.
 It only takes 8 seconds to walk into an open room and steal your valuables. - Always lock your door and windows when you are asleep.
 You are also encouraged to lock your door and windows when you are awake. - Do not prop open locked exterior building doors.
 These doors are locked for your protection and protection of other residents. - Never open exterior doors of the building for strangers or non-residents.
 Always escort your guests to and from the main entrance doors. - Do not loan your keys to anyone even a classmate or friend.
-They may not be careful with them and may misplace them, giving the wrong person access. - Do not put your name or address on key rings as they may be used to steal your property if found by the wrong person.

-- Smoke detectors are provided in each housing unit for your safety.
+They may not be careful with them and may misplace them, giving the wrong person access. - Do not put your name or address on key rings as they may be used to steal your property if found by the wrong person. - Smoke detectors are provided in each housing unit for your safety.
 At no time should they be disconnected or removed (or a fee will be imposed). - Telephones are provided in each housing unit for your safety.
-At no time should they be disconnected or removed (or a fee will be imposed).
+At no time should they be disconnected or removed (or a fee will be imposed). - Door-to-door soliciting is not permitted in campus residence facilities.
+Violations of this rule should be reported to your Resident Assistant or the Director of Housing immediately.